 In addition to shareholder engagement and the contribution to impact assessment data, CDC Croissance managers take part in a weekly portfolio review meeting led by the head of management.
-Following these investment communicates any information on ESG risks with a potential impact on the investments to their management company sets a limit of three years before divesting from a company where the latter fails to respect the established roadmap.
+Following these investment committee meetings, the head of management communicates any information on ESG risks with a potential impact on the investments to their management committee.
+The management company sets a limit of three years before divesting from a company where the latter fails to respect the established roadmap.